 During the second quarter of 2021, the Company announced the launch of PLAplus, its next generation test for the enhanced early detection of melanoma.
 PLAplus delivers objective and actionable information to guide clinical management decisions for skin lesions suspicious of melanoma.
-The new PLAplus test adds Telomerase Reverse Transcriptase ("TERT") promoter DNA driver mutation analyses to the current RNA gene expression PLA test.
+The new PLAplus test adds Telomerase Reverse Transcriptase, TERT, promoter DNA driver mutation analyses as a reflex test to the current RNA gene expression PLA test.
 TERT is individually associated with histopathologic features of aggressiveness and poor survival in melanoma.
 The combined tests elevate the sensitivity from 91% to 97% and maintain a negative predictive value of >99%, resulting in a less than 1% probability of missing melanoma.
-By combining RNA gene expression and DNA mutation analyses, PLAplus provides a highly accurate non-invasive genomic test for enhanced early melanoma detection.
+We refer to the PLA and the PLAplus collectively as the DermTech Melanoma Test.
+By combining RNA gene expression and DNA mutation analyses, the DermTech Melanoma Test provides a highly accurate non-invasive genomic test for enhanced early melanoma detection.